 - Patients who are also taking other medications that act on the central nervous system, such as benzodiazepines

-- People who have developed physical dependence on the medication and suffer withdrawal symptoms if they don’t take opioids
+- People who have developed a physical dependence on the medication and suffer withdrawal symptoms if they don’t take opioids

 - Patients who take opioids off-label, for reasons not approved by the Food and Drug Administration (FDA), even if prescribed by their doctor for that purpose